 The Newfoundland and Labrador Medical Association (NLMA) is the voice of organized medicine in Newfoundland and Labrador, Canada.
-A division of the Canadian Medical Association (CMA), the NLMA is a non-profit professional organization funded primarily by its members.
+The NLMA is a non-profit professional organization funded primarily by its members.

 The NLMA represents the political, clinical and economic interests of the province’s medical profession.
 The Association represents the views of the physicians of the province with governments, stakeholders, the media and the general public.
 As the representative for physicians in contract negotiations, it is committed to negotiating competitive compensation and benefits for members.
 It also advocates on behalf of all patients for a fair and equitable health care system in Newfoundland and Labrador, and Canada.